pedrorrivero/pyproject-qiskit/README.md

 ## Deprecation Policy

-This package is meant to evolve rapidly and, as such, does not follow [Qiskit's deprecation policy](https://github.com/Qiskit/qiskit/blob/main/DEPRECATION.md).
+This software is meant to evolve rapidly and, as such, does not follow [Qiskit's deprecation policy](https://github.com/Qiskit/qiskit/blob/main/DEPRECATION.md).

 We may occasionally make breaking changes in order to improve the user experience.
 When possible, we will keep old interfaces and mark them as deprecated, as long as they can co-exist with the new ones.
 Each substantial improvement, breaking change, or deprecation will be documented in [`CHANGELOG.md`](CHANGELOG.md).